uglyboxer/capstone/README.md

 A custom neural net for recoginzing handwritten digits, with a serious nod to [I Am Trask](http://iamtrask.github.io/2015/07/12/basic-python-network/).
 The neural net is pre-trained on the MNIST dataset (run on an AWS instance).
 And the user input is rescaled and tested.

+sketch.js is a library created by [Michael Bleigh](http://intridea.github.io/sketch.js/) to allow the user to draw the image of a digit.
+It has been modified to pull a drawn image from the page before being resized and sent to the neural network for classifaciton.

 ## TODO